 The following information must be provided on each invoice:

-The invoice should be split between the net value of goods and services, the rate and amount of VAT, and the total value of the invoice.
+If VAT is applied, the invoice should be split between the net value of goods and services, the rate and amount of VAT, and the total value of the invoice.
+A valid and current VAT number must also be displayed.

 Please note that any invoice which does not comply will be returned to the supplier for resubmission with the correct information.